ElijahKotyluk/nuxt-cjs-adding-products/README.md

 ## Requirements

-- IDE of your choice
+- IDE of your choice: VS Code is not required, you can use something lightweight like [Atom Code Editor](https://atom.io/) or [Sublime Text](https://www.sublimetext.com/).
 - [Commerce.js SDK](https://github.com/chec/commerce.js)
 - Yarn or npm
 - [Nuxt.js](https://nuxtjs.org/)